Immunizations in adults with cancer

 The rationale for immunizing adults who have undergone chemotherapy for treatment of hematologic malignancies and solid tumors or who have other immunocompromising conditions will be reviewed here.
 Issues related to immunizations in patients who have had hematopoietic cell transplants or solid organ transplants or who are infected with HIV as well as in healthy children and adults are discussed separately.
 (See "Immunizations in hematopoietic cell transplant candidates and recipients" and "Immunizations in solid organ transplant candidates and recipients" and "Immunizations in HIV-infected patients" and "Approach to immunizations in healthy adults" and "Standard immunizations for children and adolescents".)

-Adults with cancer are at variable risk of morbidity and mortality from the infections that can usually be prevented by immunization, depending upon the underlying disease and the type of cancer chemotherapy and radiotherapy that is administered.
-Patients with hematologic malignancies tend to be more compromised than those with solid tumors.
+Adults with cancer are at variable risk of morbidity and mortality from the infections that can usually be prevented by immunization, depending upon the underlying disease and the type of cancer chemotherapy, immunotherapy, and/or radiotherapy that is administered.
+Patients with hematologic malignancies tend to be more immunocompromised than those with solid tumors.
 However, patients with solid tumors are also at risk of infection on the basis of debility, malnutrition, and, in some cases, anatomic obstruction (eg, lung masses obstructing bronchial drainage).

 - Hibberd PL, Rubin RH.
 Approach to immunization in the immunosuppressed host.
 Infect Dis Clin North Am 1990; 4:123.